nathanielshak/advancedprogramming/Lesson7/README.md

 For an explanation of selection sort, go [here](https://www.tutorialspoint.com/data_structures_algorithms/selection_sort_algorithm.htm).

+To see a video demonstration of it, go [here](https://www.youtube.com/watch?v=92BfuxHn2XE).

 ### Code it up!

 Now, we're going to try our hand at implementing this algorithm.
 Go ahead and open up sublime and a write functinon like this